Defence of the Polish Post Office in Danzig: Courts martial and executions

 All the prisoners were put on trial in front of the martial court of the Wehrmacht's Gruppe Eberhardt.
 A first group of 28 Victoriaschule prisoners, with a single Wehrmacht officer as defence lawyer, was tried on 8 September, a second group of 10, who recovered in the hospital, on 30 September.
 All were sentenced to death as illegal combatants under the German special military penal law of 1938.
 The sentence was demanded by the prosecutor Hans-Werner Giesecke and declared by presiding judge Kurt Bode, vice-president of the Oberlandesgericht Danzig (Higher Regional Court of Danzig).
-Twenty-eight of the judgements were countersigned, and thus became legally valid, by General Hans Günther von Kluge, the further 10 by Colonel Eduard Wagner, who later committed suicide on 23 July 1944 as a member of the 20 July plot.
+Twenty-eight of the judgements were countersigned, and thus became legally valid, by General Hans Günther von Kluge, the further 10 by Colonel Eduard Wagner.
 A clemency appeal was rejected by General Walther von Brauchitsch.

 The prisoners were mostly executed by firing squad led by SS-Sturmbannführer Max Pauly (later commandant of the Neuengamme concentration camp) on 5 October and buried in a mass grave at the cemetery of Danzig-Saspe (Zaspa).
 One, Leon Fuz, was later recognized and murdered in the Stutthof concentration camp in November.
 Four defenders who managed to escape and hide survived the war.
 The families of the postmen were also persecuted.
 A similar fate awaited eleven Polish railway workers from Tczew south of the city, who were executed by the SA after they foiled a German attempt to use an armoured train in a sneak attack.

-Giesecke and Bode were never held responsible for this episode or held accountable for the executions.
+Wagner, a conspirator in the 20 July plot later committed suicide on 23 July 1944, after the plan's failure.
+Kluge killed himself on 19 August 1944.
+Pauly was executed by the British for other crimes in 1946, and Brauchitsch died in British custody while awaiting trial for war crimes in 1948.
+However, Giesecke and Bode were never held responsible for this episode or held accountable for the executions.
 They were denazified after the war and continued their careers as lawyers in Germany.
 Both died of natural causes in the 1970s.
 Only in 1997–1998 did the German court at Lübeck (the Große Strafkammer IIb and the Dritte Große Strafkammer) invalidate the 1939 Nazi sentence, citing among the reasons that the special military penal law had only taken effect in Danzig on 16 November 1939 and charged the presiding judge with negligence of his duties.
 The decision of the German court occurred thanks to the work of a German author, Dieter Schenk, who published a monograph on the defence of the post office and referred to the execution of the defenders as judicial murder (Justizmord).
 Schenk stresses the commanding role of Danzig police forces, which made a Wehrmacht court martial not competent to convict the defenders.
 Instead, the Free City of Danzig's penal law would have been applicable, without the option of a death penalty.